pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 	```

 ## 4- Enable Auth On Each Cluster
-Finally, activate auth on each cluster.
+Finally, if your clusters were registered with the Enterprise Server using `pachctl`, you might choose to activate auth on each (or some) of them.
-This is an **optional step** as clusters can be registered with the enterprise server without authentication being enabled.
+This is an **optional step**.
+Clusters can be registered with the enterprise server without authentication being enabled.

 - Before enabling authentication, set up the issuer in the idp config between the enterprise server and your cluster:
 	```shell